ejm714/scipy_proceedings/papers/emily_dorne/main.md

 :::

 During experimentation, the model was trained on roughly 13,000 samples and evaluated on a holdout validation set of roughly 5,000 samples.
 Performance was evaluated based on a combination of root mean squared error, mean absolute error, mean absolute percentage error, and regional root mean squared error, along with manual review and visualizations of predictions.
 Standard best practices were used to inform hyperparameters tuning for the final model.

+### User interviews

+ To design a package that optimally addresses on-the-ground user needs, we conducted human-centered design interviews with subject matter experts and end users.
+Interviewees included representatives from California, New York, Georgia, Louisiana, Florida, and Michigan.
+These states were selected because they present a diversity of geographic locations, number of water bodies in the region, HAB severity, investment in HABs monitoring, and technical sophistication of current approaches.
+User interviews focused on understanding current water quality decision-making processes, including the data and tools used to support those decisions.
+Learnings were used to inform the format for surfacing predictions, priorities in model performance, and computational constraints. @tbl:interview_takeaways summarizes the core design decisions for CyFi that were rooted in insights from user interviews.

 # Results